 Compression Problem with a Husqvarna Chainsaw Engine

 While pulling the starter recoil rope, you may notice a loss of compression.
-When the compression is low on a Husqvarna chainsaw, it will fail to have enough pressure which can cause it to quit running.
+When the compression is low on a Husqvarna chainsaw, it will fail to have enough pressure to keep it running.

 This can be the result of worn crankshaft seals, worn piston rings, or damage to the piston.